Formed more than 10-thousand years ago by glaciers,

-the area was first home the Miami and Potawatomi tribes.
+the area was first the home of the Miami and Potawatomi tribes.
 The area quickly thrived thanks to its location to not just Lake Michigan, but also rivers –helping the fur trade and eventually steel production, flourish.

-But water wasn’t the only mode of transpiration that brought in commerce.
+But the water wasn’t the only mode of transpiration that brought in commerce.
 Railroads brought in goods and people.
 Today, the Indiana Dunes are a hot spot for visitors in the Midwest and beyond.

 |Located in Northestern, Indiana on the shores of Lake Michigan, the nation’s 61st national park.